shahabqamar/pixelperfect/README.md

 4. Click on **Load unpacked extension...** and select the location of the repo.
 5. Enjoy!

-## Known limitations
+## Known issues
 * The extension only supports web pages that are served over http or https.
 Web pages accessed locally (over a file:/// protocol) are currently not supported.
 This also holds true for static design URLs over file:///.
-* URL for static design and JSON import validation is flaky.
+* URL and JSON import validations are flaky.
 The extension will fail silently if you put in invalid values.